What does “a mano a mano” mean in Italian?

 Little by little the matter was getting more interesting.

-We basically use this expression when we want to link two different clauses and indicate that something happens during the time when something else is taking place, as you can see below:
+We use this expression when we want to link two different clauses and indicate that something happens when something else is taking place, as you can see below:

 Man mano che s’avvicinava l’inverno gli alberi si facevano più spogli.